 Students may earn credit through the College Level Examination Program (CLEP).
 The College may award up to 15 semester hours of credit through the College Level Examination Program (CLEP) for courses in the Spartanburg Methodist College curricular offerings.
-The appropriate CLEP test in foreign language may be used to earn credit in Spanish 101 and/or 102 if the student earned credits in that foreign language in high school.
+The appropriate CLEP test in foreign language may be used to earn credit if the student earned credits in that foreign language in high school.
 Contact the Registrar for further information.

 Some students with exceptional knowledge and experience may be awarded academic credit by examinations and demonstration of mastery of the expected knowledge/skill covered in a specific course.
-Any credit by examination request must be submitted prior to enrolling in the course for which credit is sought.
-A request for credit by examination of prior knowledge and experience is submitted to the Provost who determines the faculty member best qualified to evaluate the knowledge and experience.
+Any credit-by-examination request must be submitted prior to enrolling in the course for which credit is sought.
+A request for credit by examination of prior knowledge and experience is submitted to the Provost, who determines the faculty member best qualified to evaluate the knowledge and experience.
 The faculty member who instructs the specific course will assess (via written examination) the student's knowledge and experience to recommend to the Academic Affairs and Curriculum Committee (AACC) whether academic credit is awarded and how the credit is applied to degree requirements.
 The final determination of academic credit awarded rests with AACC.
 The Provost may be reached at 864-587-4256.

-Spartanburg Methodist College accepts as credit toward graduation with the Associate in Criminal Justice degree the following courses from the federal and state criminal justice academies: CRMJ 202, Criminal Evidence and Procedures; CRMJ 203, Introduction to Criminal Law; PHED 121, Wellness.
-The Director of the Criminal Justice degree program at SMC has reviewed learning outcomes of courses offered at the Academy to arrive at the awarding of the degree credit.
-In order to receive these credits, graduates of the academy must provide documentation of successful completion of course work at SCCJA upon admission to Spartanburg Methodist College.
-These hours may not transfer to senior colleges if a student elects to pursue a four-year degree.
+Spartanburg Methodist College accepts as credit toward graduation with the Associate in Criminal Justice degree the following courses from the federal and state criminal justice academies: CRMJ 230, Policing and PHED 121, Wellness.
+The Chairperson of the Criminal Justice department at SMC has reviewed learning outcomes of courses offered at the Academy to arrive at the awarding of the degree credit.
+In order to receive these credits, graduates of the Academy must provide documentation of successful completion of course work at SCCJA upon admission to Spartanburg Methodist College.
+These hours may not transfer to senior colleges if a student elects to transfer.